 Additional meal strategies

-For your clients who are looking for nutritional guidance to help with anxiety, here are some additional suggestions.
+For your clients that are looking for nutritional guidance to help with anxiety, here are some additional suggestions.

 - Maintain healthy blood sugar levels.
 Including healthy protein, fats, and fiber with every meal helps to stabilize blood sugar.
 These can include but are not limited to: grass-fed meat, wild caught fish, poultry that is pasture-raised, organic eggs, grass-fed butter, virgin coconut oil, extra virgin olive oil, and vegetables.
 It is also important to consume as many deep colored vegetables as possible for their nutrient density.